Safranal dosage

 - Evaluate the organoleptic quality of a batch of saffron

-- Determine compliance with ISO 3632 standards for premium saffron
+- Determining compliance with ISO 3632 standards for premium quality saffron

-- Validate the content of aromatic compounds in extracts or powders
+- Validate the aromatic compound content in the extracts or powders

-- Control the aromatic intensity of saffron-based formulations (capsules, drinks, seasonings, flavorings)
+- Controlling the aromatic intensity of saffron-based formulations (capsules, drinks, seasonings, flavorings)

-- Detect possible falsifications or losses of aromatic activity linked to storage or processing
+- Detect any potential adulteration or loss of aromatic activity related to storage or processing

-This is a key parameter in sensory evaluation, but also in a quality and commercial development approach.
+This is a key parameter in sensory evaluation, but also in a quality and commercial enhancement approach.

 Analysis methods

-YesWeLab offers several validated methods for quantifying safranal depending on the matrix analyzed and the desired precision:
+YesWeLab offers several validated methods for quantifying safranal according to the analyzed matrix and the desired precision:

-- Gas chromatography-mass spectrometry (GC-MS): a reference technique for specific identification of safranal at trace levels
+- Gas chromatography coupled with mass spectrometry (GC-MS): the reference technique for specific identification of safranal in trace amounts

-- HPLC (high performance liquid chromatography): allows quantitative determination in fluid or concentrated extracts
+- HPLC (high-performance liquid chromatography): allows for quantitative analysis in fluid or concentrated extracts

-- UV-Visible spectrophotometry: rapid method suitable for routine quality controls, particularly according to ISO 3632 standard
+- UV-Visible Spectrophotometry: a fast and suitable method for routine quality control, particularly according to ISO 3632

-The analysis is carried out on solid or liquid samples, after extraction in a suitable solvent.
+The analysis is performed on solid or liquid samples, after extraction in a suitable solvent.

 Affected matrices